 To quote loosely from Sun Tzu’s Art of War, knowing thy enemy is an important step to victory.
 With its plethora of names: Ad fraud, click fraud, ad bots, etc., they all function in a similar manner.
 Be aware of external advertising parties when your analytics show a massive influx of impressions but no real genuine leads coming through.
 This is the main modus operandi of PPC fraud.

 ReverseAds has its own method of dealing with PPC fraud.
-The “pay-per-considered visitor” model ensures that marketers are only paying for what you get: high-intent customers during the consideration stage right before they decide to purchase.
+The “Premium CPC” model ensures that marketers are only paying for what you get: high-intent customers during the consideration stage right before they decide to purchase.
 We’re fine tuning the game of PPC so that you can reap all of the rewards without overspending at a comfortable budget.